instadw/instadwell-blog/_posts/2026-2-17-top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg.md

-Reality Check: If a broker offers you a "Fully Furnished AC PG" in South Delhi for ₹6,000, run.
+**Reality Check**: If a broker offers you a "Fully Furnished AC PG" in South Delhi for ₹6,000, run.
 It is a scam.

 ----------